 7.2 For further requests for consideration types other than a deferred end-of-session exam, if a request still meets all other eligibility criteria outlined in this policy, an academic assessor may in rare circumstances approve further consideration in the form of one of the following:

-(b) permission to undertake a deferred in-session exam on a later date to the original approval; or
+b) permission to undertake a deferred in-session exam on a later date to the original approval; or

-(c) an alternative form of an assessment task, other than what is specified in the subject outline or original approval.
+c) an alternative form of an assessment task, other than what is specified in the subject outline or original approval.

 7.4 Where requests for further consideration are not considered or approved, the student may be offered the opportunity to discuss alternative appropriate options with the Head of Program or may be awarded a zero grade for the assessment item in question.

-8. Appeal Against a Decision on Academic Consideration
+8. Appeal against a decision on academic consideration

 If the student believes that the outcome of their application is not in line with the rules of this policy, they may request a review of the decision via the Student Grievance Policy.